truecharts/public/charts/stable/nextcloud/docs/installation_notes.md

 [migration guide](migration_guide.md) to help with this upgrade.

 If you're having issues with the Nextcloud app/chart itself after basic installation we ask you not to file support requests on our Discord or Github, unless your issue is clearly caused by TrueCharts.
+It's, however, fine to ask in an, appropiate, other, non-support, channel!

 While we consider the App layer "Stable", we simply cannot guarantee stability due to the nature of the Nextcloud Application inside the App.